On estimating the trace of quantum state powers: Preliminaries

 In addition to \QSD{}, we can similarly define the closeness testing of a quantum state to the maximally mixed state (with respect to the trace distance), denoted as $\QSCMM[\beta,\alpha]$:

 \begin{definition}[Quantum State Closeness to Maximally Mixed State, \QSCMM{}, adapt from~{\cite[Section 3]{Kobayashi03}}] Let $Q$ be a quantum circuit acting on $m$ qubits and having $n$ specified output qubits, where $m(n)$ is a polynomial function of $n$.
-Let $\rho$ denote the quantum state obtained by running $Q$ on state $\ket{0}^{\otimes m}$ and training out the non-output qubits.
+Let $\rho$ denote the quantum state obtained by running $Q$ on state $\ket{0}^{\otimes m}$ and tracing out the non-output qubits.
 Let $\alpha(n)$ and $\beta(n)$ be efficiently computable functions.
-Decide whether\emph{:} \begin{itemize}[topsep=0.33em, itemsep=0.33em, parsep=0.33em] \item \emph{Yes:} A quantum circuit $Q$ such that $\td\rbra*{\rho,(I/2)^{\otimes n}} \leq \beta(n)$; \item \emph{No:} A quantum circuit $Q$ such that $\td\rbra*{\rho,(I/2)^{\otimes n}} \geq \alpha(n)$. \end{itemize} \end{definition}
+Decide whether\emph{:} \begin{itemize}[topsep=0.33em, itemsep=0.33em, parsep=0.33em] \item \emph{Yes:} The quantum circuit $Q$ such that $\td\rbra*{\rho,(I/2)^{\otimes n}} \leq \beta(n)$; \item \emph{No:} The quantum circuit $Q$ such that $\td\rbra*{\rho,(I/2)^{\otimes n}} \geq \alpha(n)$. \end{itemize} \end{definition}